-In this groundbreaking series, taking place every Spring and Fall since 2016, UNITAR-NYO and the Columbia Law School Mediation Program, with the full backing of Columbia Law School and Columbia University, this most rigorous, intellectually engaging, interactive, custom programming is delivered to United Nations diplomats and change agents around the world.
-Our individual, day-long courses leverage Columbia’s unparalleled strength in the area of conflict resolution, weaving it in with skills-building programming that acknowledged the 2030 Agenda and Sustainable Development Goals.
-Participants in these individual, day-long programs received Certificates of Attendance signed by top-level officials at Columbia University, Columbia Law School, and UNITAR.
+This groundbreaking series, taking place every Spring and Fall since 2016, UNITAR-NYO and the Columbia Law School Mediation Program, with the full backing of Columbia Law School and Columbia University, provide rigorous, intellectually engaging, interactive, custom programming delivered to United Nations diplomats and change agents around the world.
+Our individual, day-long courses leverage Columbia’s unparalleled strength in the area of conflict resolution, weaving it in with skills-building programming that acknowledges the 2030 Agenda and Sustainable Development Goals.
+Participants in these individual, day-long programs receive Certificates of Attendance signed by top-level officials at Columbia University, Columbia Law School, and UNITAR.
 The programs are designed for delegates at any level who wish to achieve mastery of negotiation, mediation, and multilateral conflict resolution processes, and implement them toward solving the world’s most difficult problems.

 PAST PRESENTERS INCLUDE:

 • Ms. Alexandra Carter, Clinical Professor of Law and the Director of the Mediation Clinic at Columbia Law School.

 • Mr. Shawn Watts, Associate Director of the Mediation Clinic at Columbia Law School.

 - 22 April 2020: Steer Any Diplomatic Conversation by Asking the Right Questions